BjornKennethHolmstrom/JSUsCH2R/README.md

 - Explore different themes in the theme selector.
 - Analyze your time allocation using the built-in chart.
 - Share your schedule using the share feature.
+- Reset or delete your library if needed.
-- Your changes are automatically saved in your browser's local storage.
+- Your changes are automatically saved to the server.

 ## Building for Production